canonical/operator/docs/index.rst

 - :ref:`ops_module`, the API to respond to Juju events and manage the application;
 - :ref:`ops_main_entry_point`, used to initialise and run your charm;
-- :ref:`ops_pebble_module`, the Pebble client, a low-level API for Kubernetes containers;
+- :doc:`ops.pebble </pebble>`, the Pebble client, a low-level API for Kubernetes containers;
 - the APIs for unit testing charms in a simulated environment:

   - :doc:`State-transition testing </state-transition-testing>`.
 This is the